BrunaMello/API-REST-Produtos/README.md

 ![GitHub Logo](api.png)
 # API REST CRUD Products
-API REST for insert, update, delete and select products
+API REST for Insert, Update, Select and Delete products

 For this API was used the folllowing tecnologies: